-The mPower loan fund is also known as the Kim Wallace Adaptive Equipment Loan Program.
+Maine’s Adaptive Equipment Loan Program is also known as the Kim Wallace Adaptive Equipment Loan Program (AELP).

 Kim Wallace became quadriplegic as a result of a spinal cord injury in 1979.
 This event launched his career as an advocate for disability rights.
 Kim was a pioneer and the driving force to start the loan program, after he saw the difficulties people faced in getting equipment and home modifications.